Thomas Müntzer: Early life and education

-Thomas Müntzer was born in late 1489 (or possibly early 1490), in the small town of Stolberg in the Harz Mountains of Germany.
+Thomas Müntzer was born in late 1489 (or possibly early 1490), in the small town of Stolberg in the Harz Mountains of central Germany.
 The legend that his father had been executed by the feudal authorities is untrue.
 There is every reason to suppose that Müntzer had a relatively comfortable background and upbringing, as evidenced by his lengthy education.
 Both his parents were still alive in 1520, his mother dying at around that time.

 Shortly after 1490, the family moved to the neighbouring and slightly larger town of Quedlinburg, and it was as "Thomas Munczer de Quedlinburgk" that he enrolled at the University of Leipzig in 1506.
-Here he may have studied the arts or even theology: relevant records are missing, and it is uncertain whether Müntzer actually graduated from Leipzig.
-He later enrolled in late 1512 at the Viadriana University of Frankfurt an der Oder.
+Here he may have studied the arts or even theology: relevant records are missing, and it is uncertain whether Müntzer graduated from Leipzig.
+In late 1512, he enrolled at the Viadriana University of Frankfurt an der Oder.
 It is not known what degrees he had obtained by 1514, when he found employment within the church: almost certainly a bachelor's degree in theology and/or the arts; and possibly, but less certainly, a master of the arts.
 Again, the university records are incomplete or missing.
 At some time in this rather obscure period of his life, possibly before his studies at Frankfurt, he was employed as an assistant teacher in schools in Halle and Aschersleben, at which time, according to his final confession, he is alleged to have formed a "league" against the incumbent Archbishop of Magdeburg – to what end the league was formed is wholly unknown.